seahax/devcontainer/README.md

 ## Getting Started

-1. Copy the `.devcontainer` directory to the root of your project.
+1. Copy the `devcontainer.json` file to the root of your project.
 2. Open the project in VS Code and select "Reopen in Container" from the Command Palette (Ctrl+Shift+P).

 Make sure to rebuild the dev container occasionally to pull in any updates.

-If you don't want to copy the whole devcontainer config, then the following is the minimum required config.
+If you don't want to copy the whole `devcontainer.json` config, then the following is the minimum required config.

 ```json
 {